Gallery Terra Delft: Later years at the Nieuwstraat

 After the first decade an international exhibition was held at the Old Church of Delft presenting works of 65 national and international artists, including the German Horst Göbbels, the Danish Bodil Manz.
 From the Netherlands present, were the younger Mieke Everaet, Netty Janssens, Wietske van Leeuwen, Esther Stasse, and more settled ceramists such as Klaartje Kamermans and Marijke van Os.

 For the first anniversary Marjan Unger wrote a book about the gallery and the exhibition, entitled Keramiek en Delft 1996 = Ceramics and Delft 1996.
 This was published by Terra Keramiek in 1996.

-At the 25th anniversary in 2011 a ceramics festival was organized in Delft, entitled "Brandpunt Delft," in cooperation with Stichting Keramiek Promotion Delft.
+At the 25th anniversary in 2011 a ceramics festival was organized in Delft, entitled "Brandpunt Delft", in cooperation with Stichting Keramiek Promotion Delft.
+This exhibition was located in four different spaces; in Museum Prinsenhof Delft (the Masterpiece), Museum Paul Tétar van Elven (Cristal glazes), Old Church (Figuratives) and Galerie Terra Delft (Felicity Aylieff).

 In 2016 the gallery celebrated their 30th anniversary.
 Over the years many ceramists from all over the country and abroad had been given the opportunity to exhibit their work in the old city of Delft.
 The gallery had also participated with their works in numerous art fairs, had given lectures and workshops, had published a small series of books, and had started an online web shop with much biographical information about the ceramists.
 The number of artists in stock had raised to over 100.
 In the year 2016 it published a magazine about their history, entitled Ceramics - The Story of Thirty Years Terra Delft Gallery, Terra 30 jaar, 1986-2016.
 During the celebration of the 30th anniversary of the Terra Delft Gallery the two gallery owners were awarded with the Municipality penning Delft.
 The Delft City Council provided the pace for the generation of great renown of Delft ceramics town at home and abroad.

 In 2018 Galerie Terra Delft published a book the life and work of the ceramist Dirk Romijn (1946-2017).